Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

   A toolbar is displayed above the list.

 3. Click the ![Remove](../../Assets/Icons/Trash03.png "[Remove]") (Remove) button in the toolbar.
-  The selected attributes are removed from the list.
+  The selected attributes have been removed from the list.